Toluna-IP/tolunaintegratedpaneldocs/externalsample/index.md

 | QuesitonAndAnswers.AnswerIDs |	```list<int>``` |	List of Toluna internal profile attribute identifiers.
 When sampling, at least one AnswerID must match.
 See mapping document for details |
 | QuestionAndAnswers.AnswerValues |	```string<int>``` |	List of Answer values of an open ended answers.Example: Custom Age values “18-100”, Postal codes, DMA and MSA.
 Note: “Age” will be range based.
 “DMA and MSA” will be comma separated Answer IDs.
 “Postal codes” will be comma separated postal code values.
 It can contain partial values.
 ‘Starts with’ must be applied to match it.
 API is limited to expose only first 1000 postal codes. |
 | QuestionAndAnswers.IsRoutable |	boolean |	Indicates whether the question is Routable or not |

+## Notificatins

+A) Member Status Notification

+When a Partner Member has completed interaction with a Toluna Survey, Toluna will deliver a notification signifying this event and its details.
+For the most part, these are identical to the "real-time" notifications described in the main Integration Guide.
+Subscription to these notification are required for ES Partners.

+B) Quota Status Notifications

+When a Quota is no longer available or a previosly on-hold Quota becomes available/live, Toluna will broadcase this information to its Partners.
+Subscription to this notiifcatoin is required for all ES Partners.
+> Please note: Subscribers will receive updates for all Quotas, not just those with which they are engaged.
+Partners should integrate in a manner in which non-relevant Quota updates are ignored.

+### SuveyID + WaveID